mohsinulhaq/react-popper-tooltip/README.md

 ### Options

+- `closeOnClickOutside: Boolean`, defaults to `true`

+If `true`, a click outside of the trigger element closes the tooltip.

-- `closeOnReferenceHidden: Boolean`, defaults to `true`
+- `closeOnTriggerHidden: Boolean`, defaults to `true`

-Whether to close the tooltip when its trigger is out of boundary.
+If `true`, closes the tooltip when the trigger element goes out of viewport.

 - `delayHide: number`, defaults to `0`